ember-cli/ember-cli-deprecation-workflow/README.md

 The initial steps needed to get started:

-1. Install the  ember-cli-deprecation-workflow addon.
+1. Install the ember-cli-deprecation-workflow addon (`ember install ember-cli-deprecation-workflow`).
-2. Run your test suite.*
+2. Run your test suite* with `ember test`.
+3. Start your ember server with `ember server`.
+4. Navigate to your ember app (default: http://localhost:4200)
-3. Run `deprecationWorkflow.flushDeprecations()` from your browsers console.
+5. Run `deprecationWorkflow.flushDeprecations()` from your browsers console.
-4. Copy the string output into `config/deprecation-workflow.js` in your project.
+6. Copy the string output into `config/deprecation-workflow.js` in your project.

 Once this initial setup is completed the "deprecation spew" should be largely "fixed".
 Only unhandled deprecations will be displayed in your console.